-These choices were motivated by what interested us sonically, rather than to select explicitly anthropogenic or ecoacoustic materials, with the knowledge of how the field recordings might be combined with the performed material.
+These choices were motivated by what interested us sonically rather than selecting explicitly anthropogenic or eco-acoustic materials, with the knowledge of how the field recordings might be combined with the performed material.
 It was then a question of speaking the same language with the acoustic instruments in order to augment, distort and respond or to use your words, represent and abstract.
 Our goal was to render the performance and the field recordings indistinguishable from one another.

 Array seems to be delivering the idea of a positive relationship between technology and nature – what is your personal relationship with machinery and robotics, and how do you see its future implementation in natural environments?

-PS: All the technology used in Antarctica is designed to preserve life, therefore it is hard to criticise it when one is so reliant on the buildings, systems and protocols used to sustain our presence there.
-That said an Antarctic research station is like a mining camp with all the attendant detritus and environmental impacts it produces.
-While the Australian Antarctic Division is active in trying to reduce its carbon footprint as well as the general waste its research stations and vessels produce, there is still a large reliance on diesel and aviation fuels used to resupply and run the stations that make them carbon-intensive places to serve.
+PS: All the technology used in Antarctica is designed to preserve life.
+Therefore, it is hard to criticise it when one is so reliant on the buildings, systems and protocols used to sustain our presence there.
+That said, an Antarctic research station is like a mining camp with all the attendant detritus and environmental impacts it produces.
+While the Australian Antarctic Division is actively trying to reduce its carbon footprint and the general waste of its research stations and vessels, produce, there is still a large reliance on diesel and aviation fuels used to resupply and run the stations that make them carbon-intensive places to serve.

-While there is some science undertaken in person the make-up of a research station is usually a mix of tradespeople, weather and climate forecasters, engineers and mechanics, pilots, and comms operators.
+While there is some science undertaken in person, the make-up of a research station is usually a mix of tradespeople, weather and climate forecasters, engineers and mechanics, pilots, and comms operators.
 The blend of people and the range of activities that occur on a station are particularly fascinating to me and one of the reasons I continue to be attracted to places on the margins of our planet.
-Array in many respects focuses on the material nature of the many and varied scientific instruments that appear as sentinels across the barren terrain.
+Array, in many respects, focuses on the material nature of the many varied scientific instruments that appear as sentinels across the barren terrain.